 Cultivating Development: Sowing the Seeds of Innovation

-Developers, investors, food entrepreneurs , advocates and other real estate professionals will enjoy a special behind- the- scenes farm tour, chef’s table lunch and panel discussion at the historic 90 Acres Farm in Peapack-Gladstone, NJ, which includes a 12 acre sustainable farm, a state of the art cooking school and world-renowned restaurant.
+Developers, investors, food entrepreneurs , advocates and other real estate professionals will enjoy a special behind- the- scenes farm tour, chef’s table dinner h and panel discussion at the historic 90 Acres Farm in Peapack-Gladstone, NJ, which includes a 12 acre sustainable farm, a state of the art cooking school and world-renowned restaurant.
 Hear first hand from the local farming community, as well as food entrepreneurs and others as to the newest technologies, trends and incentives being employed by the public and private sectors in order to maximize food production while serving rural and urban communities alike.

 to food spawning healthier, more sustainable and more equitable outcomes in cites and communities?
 Come hear these and other questions asked and answered.

 Some of the unique forum highlights will include:

 •A walking tour of the historic 90 Acres farm; including its history and future

 •Keynote presentation by Daron Joffe ” Farmer D”, on Cultivating Development including an overview of Agrihoods presented by Maureen McAvey, McAvey Consultants , as a innovative real estate concept as well as other trends and opportunities that are occurring

 •A description of new programs and incentives to encourage farmland preservation in NJ by Susan Payne, Executive Director NJ State Agriculture Development Committee ( SADC)

 • A talk about Asbury Farms, including a broad diverse perspective and experience to the discussion from agricultural production, business and regional food and redevelopment.
 Presentation by Richard Cotton, Managing Partner, Asbury